Scroll to content

 Behavioural data shows individualised SEMH support is effective and meets the specific needs of the cohort

-Pupils show awareness of healthy life style choices and observational data demonstrates these opportunities effectively support pupil wellbeing
+Observational data demonstrates these opportunities effectively support pupil wellbeing

-Free Breakfast Club for all pupils both sites.
+Free Breakfast Club for all pupils

 Improved behaviour and pupils access important opportunities for socialisation and support life skills development